-UVA1 should not be used for patients that have serious photosensitivity disorders, particularly:
+UVA1 should not be used for patients that have photosensitivity disorders, particularly:

-- porphyria (e.g., porphyria cutanea tarda, variegate porphyria, congenital erythropoeietic porphyria, erythropoietic protoporphyria)
+- Porphyria (eg, porphyria cutanea tarda, variegate porphyria, congenital erythropoietic porphyria, erythropoietic protoporphyria).

-UVA1 is a relatively new, unique, and possibly underused form of phototherapy that appears useful for treating atopic dermatitis and sclerotic skin diseases (scleroderma).
+UVA1 is a form of phototherapy that appears useful for treating atopic dermatitis and sclerotic skin diseases (scleroderma).
 Overall, the side-effects are well tolerated.
 The long-term adverse effects and effectiveness in other skin diseases remain uncertain.